-- · Prior to administration, visually inspect each prefilled syringe or vial of HIZENTRA for particulate matter or discoloration, whenever the solution and container permit. - Do not freeze.
+- Prior to administration, visually inspect each prefilled syringe or vial of HIZENTRA for - particulate matter or discoloration, whenever the solution and container permit. - Do not freeze.
 Do not use any solution that has been frozen. - Check the product expiration date on the prefilled syringe or vial label.
-Do not use beyond the expiration date. - Do not mix HIZENTRA with other products. - Do not shake the prefilled syringe or vial. - Use aseptic technique when preparing and administering this product. - Both the HIZENTRA prefilled syringe and vial are single-dose containers.
-Multiple HIZENTRA prefilled syringes or vials can be administered to achieve the prescribed dose.
+Do not use beyond the expiration date. - Do not mix HIZENTRA with other products. - Do not shake the prefilled syringe or vial. - Use aseptic technique when preparing and administering this product. - Both the HIZENTRA prefilled syringe and vial are for single-use only.
 Discard all used administration supplies and any unused product immediately after each infusion in accordance with local requirements.